rsatrio/Graylog-GELF-LogBack-Appender/README.md

 ## Configuration
 - Please check the logback.xml example in the src/main/resources
 - There are 4 configuration for the appender:
-1. graylog_http_url, this is the URL of the Graylog's GELF Http Interface
+1. graylog_http_url, this is the URL of the Graylog's GELF Http Interface.
+This configuration is mandatory and cannot be NULL.
 2. hostname, this is the hostname to be submitted to Graylog for every log.
 Default is localhost
 3. gelf_version, the GELF version, default is 1.1
 4. verify_ssl, to verify_ssl/not when using Https.
 Default is true.